rh376/rabbitmqphp_example/README.md

 # Stream East Website

-All files for the front end are in "front-end website" folder
+All files for the front end are in "frontend-website" folder